playXE/cgc/README.md

 - For people that deal with huge heaps and fragmentation, cgc removes fragmentation using copying garbage collection.

 ## Logging support
 cgc supports logging.
-To alloc printing trace add feature `trace-gc` to features and to pring GC timings add `trace-gc-timings` feature.
+To alloц printing trace add feature `trace-gc` to features and to pring GC timings add `trace-gc-timings` feature.

 ## Comparison to other GC crates